ANALYSIS-Brazil's steep rate curve should pose no threat to government funding

 Brazil's average cost of fundinghttps://tmsnrt.rs/2ZZtwMc

-(Reporting by Jamie McGeever Editing by Stephen Eisenhammer, Daniel Flynn and Bernadette Baum)
+(Reporting by Jamie McGeever Editing by Stephen Eisenhammer, Daniel Flynn, Bernadette Baum and Diane Craft)

 ((jamie.mcgeever@thomsonreuters.com; +55 (0)11 97189 3169; Reuters Messaging: jamie.mcgeever.reuters.com@reuters.net))